-Tiffany Ozbun returns for her sixth season as the head softball coach at Denison University in 2013.
+Tiffany Ozbun returns for her seventh season as the head softball coach at Denison University in 2014.

-Already a two-time North Coast Athletic Conference Coach of the Year, Ozbun has made quite a splash in her first five seasons at the helm of the Big Red softball program.
-Since 2008 she has led DU to 137 victories, three NCAC Tournament Championships, three NCAA Division III Tournament appearances and three regular season conference titles.
+Already a two-time North Coast Athletic Conference Coach of the Year, Ozbun has made quite a splash in her first six seasons at the helm of the Big Red softball program.
+Since 2008 she has led DU to 160 victories, three NCAC Tournament Championships, three NCAA Division III Tournament appearances and three regular season conference titles.

-Last season, the Big Red became the only team in NCAC Tournament history to capture the title as the No. 4 seed.
+In 2012, the Big Red became the first team in NCAC Tournament history to capture the title as the No. 4 seed.
 With the win, the Big Red secured their sixth NCAA Tournament appearance.
 In addition, DU had four players earn all-conference honors, and five land on the All-NCAC Tournament team.
 Senior Hannah Price headlined the list of accolades after being named first-team All-NCAC, NCAC Tournament MVP and second-team all-region.

 The 2011 season saw Ozbun match her career-high with 30 victories.
 The Big Red posted a 12-2 record in conference play.
 Denison hosted the conference softball tournament for a record, eighth time after winning the NCAC regular season championship.

 The previous season saw her team mount an impressive charge out of the losers bracket to win the 2010 NCAC Tournament Championship on their home field.
 The comeback secured Ozbun and the Big Red their second NCAA Tournament bid and the fifth in program history.
 The 2010 team would go on to set 11 offensive team records, highlighted by record-setting totals in RBIs (250), runs scored (276), home runs (33) and doubles (94).